friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\as_instead_of_comma_in_import.py'
-    at the location indicated by ^.
+    at the location indicated.

-       1: # issue 158
-    -->2: from math import (sin, cos) as funcs
+       2: from math import (sin, cos) as funcs
                                       ^^

     I am guessing that you are trying to import at least one object